5 Differences Between Montessori and Traditional Teaching

 - March 20, 2017

 - Category: Montessori Education

-At Starwood Montessori School, we empathize with the challenges you may face as a parent in picking the right school for your child.
+At Starwood Schools, we empathize with the challenges you may face as a parent in picking the right school for your child.
 If you are actively considering a Montessori education but are finding it hard to decide, you are not alone.
 By shedding some light on key differences between Montessori and conventional education, we hope to help you along towards making a quality decision.